lp03256/use-url-state/README.md

 ## Works With

-- Plain React apps
+- Plain React apps and legacy codebases
-- React Router v6+
+- React Router v6+ (routes, loaders, search params)
-- Next.js (client components)
+- Next.js (Pages Router or App Router client components)
-- Remix
+- Remix and other server frameworks with universal routing
 - Any routing library (doesn't rely on routing APIs)

+## FAQ

+**How is this different from `useSearchParams` or `nuqs`?**
+`useUrlState` manages nested objects, arrays, debounce, and history modes out of the box, making it easier to persist complex UI state without manually parsing strings.

+**Does it work without React Router?**
+Yes.
+The hook only depends on the browser History API, so it works in vanilla React apps, single-file embeds, and custom routers.

 ## License